nbn22385/htpc-docker/README.md

 ls /media/usb
 ```

-5. Set up download paths on the drive to be used by the servies.
+5. Set up download paths on the drive to be used by the services.

 ```bash
 # create destination directories on the drive